deis/workflow/docs/src/installing-deis/installing-the-deis-platform.md

 Ensure your kubectl client is installed and ensure it can connect to your kubernetes cluster.
 This is where `helm` will attempt to communicate with the cluster.
+You can test that it is working properly by running

+    $ helm target
+    Kubernetes master is running at https://10.245.1.2
+    Heapster is running at https://10.245.1.2/api/v1/proxy/namespaces/kube-system/services/heapster
+    KubeDNS is running at https://10.245.1.2/api/v1/proxy/namespaces/kube-system/services/kube-dns
+    KubeUI is running at https://10.245.1.2/api/v1/proxy/namespaces/kube-system/services/kube-ui
+    Grafana is running at https://10.245.1.2/api/v1/proxy/namespaces/kube-system/services/monitoring-grafana
+    InfluxDB is running at https://10.245.1.2/api/v1/proxy/namespaces/kube-system/services/monitoring-influxdb

-You can test that it is working properly by running `kubectl get nodes`.
-If you see a list of available nodes, kubectl is communicating with the kubernetes master.
+If you see a list of targets like the one above, helm can communicate with the kubernetes master.

 Once finished, run this command to provision the Deis platform: